Osman Sarwar Alam Chowdhury

-Osman Sarwar Alam Chowdhury was a Bangladesh Awami League politician, diplomat, and the former Member of Parliament from Cox's Bazar-3.
+Osman Sarwar Alam Chowdhury was a Bangladesh Awami League politician, diplomat, and a former Member of Parliament from Cox's Bazar-3.

 Early life

-Chowdhury completed a M.A. in international relations at the University of Dhaka.
-He was also involved with student politics.
+Chowdhury completed an M.A. in international relations at the University of Dhaka.
+He was also engaged in student politics.

 Career

 Chowdhury served in the Constituent Assembly of Bangladesh and is a signatory to the framing of the constitution in 1972.
 In 1973, he led the first Bangladeshi delegation to Saudi Arabia for the Hajj.
 In 1996, he joined the foreign service of Bangladesh.
 In 1996 he was appointed the Bangladesh Ambassador to the UAE, where he served till 2001.